English language requirements

 For this reason, we recommend all applicants who plan to apply for a Student Visa where possible choose one of the following approved SELTs:

-As indicated, as an approved institution we are also able to accept tests and qualifications for exemption from the need to take UKVI SELTS, including for example, IELTS Academic, Pearson Academic online, TOEFL At Home or IELTS Academic Online.
+As indicated, as an approved institution we are also able to accept tests and qualifications for exemption from the need to take UKVI SELTS, including for example, IELTS Academic, TOEFL At Home or IELTS Academic Online.

-- In-sessional English courses are free and available to all international applicants whose first language is not English, however, priority will go to applicants with an In-sessional recommendation or requirement.
+- SOAS provides free, non-credit bearing In-sessional English and study skills courses which are available to all international applicants whose first language is not English.

 - Degrees from majority English speaking countries or English-medium universities are valid for a limited number of years before the start date of SOAS degree programme.